MICHAEL ROSEN - STAR POTTERY

 “Celadon” and “oxblood” glazes (if you call them that) are certainly made at lower temperatures and with alternative materials, but they are never really like the classic glazes if you look at them.
 The high-fired reduction glazes produced by ancient Chinese potters contain a quiet beauty that you can see, by naked eye, without need of art history and color theory.

 Having studied copper red and celadon glazes over a long period of time and space I have somehow gotten to the point where I’m able to make each of these glazes with some consistency.
-I have made it my life’s ambition to get this, and now it is mine to use the short time I have left to produce as much of it as possible.
+I have made it my life’s ambition to get this, and now it is mine to use the short time I have left to produce it as fine as possible.